Monterey Bay, California

 If not, and you do not financial depth, do not give up.
 Our mission is about access to funding, where In3CAP makes full-leverage project financing available for the social and/or environmental impacts they deliver.
 For companies seeking project finance via In3’s CAP funding, there are many (possibly too many) options.
 This may take some creativity.
 Keeping above the fray until you’re clear which option(s) will work best is part of why In3 offers free guides to proceed with a brief exploration of this choice between …

-- If qualified, arrange “Done For You” (DFY) premium services with In3.
+3. If qualified, which means almost bankable, arrange “Done For You” (DFY) premium services with In3.

-Hungry for SbLCs knowledge?
-In3CAP Guide to Bank-Issued Financial Guarantees
+Hungry for more SbLC knowledge?
+Dive deeper with In3CAP Guide to Bank-Issued Financial Guarantees

 Ask us or your registered In3 Affiliate if you need assistance.